stevokk/node-red-contrib-socketio/README.md

 * 1 node to leave a Socket IO room

 ## Usage
-To see an example usage go to [Example Chat App](https://flows.nodered.org/flow/71f7da3a14951acb67f94bac1f71812a)
+* To see an example usage go to [Example Chat App](https://flows.nodered.org/flow/71f7da3a14951acb67f94bac1f71812a)
+* To listen to all custom events you can add an asterisk as the rule, like so "*"

 ## License
 MIT